justinrasler/BNB/README.md

 I took on this project to get a better understanding of next.js and learn sanity.
 Some of the technologies and methods used were:

-Content Management Systems
+Content Management Systems,
-Geolocation
+Geolocation,
-Google Maps API
+Google Maps API,
-Clustering Markers
+Clustering Markers,
-Next.js
+Next.js,
-ServerSideProps
+ServerSideProps,
-Sanity SDK
+Sanity SDK,
-React Hooks
+React Hooks,